Goldsmith admits mistake in Nats' numbers

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Leader Judith Collins has launched her party's campaign this afternoon - but the lead-up was blighted by a torpedo from Labour's finance spokesman Grant Robertson revealing a $4 billion hole in National's economic plan.
+Leader Judith Collins will finally launch her party's campaign today - but the lead-up was blighted by a torpedo from Labour's finance spokesman Grant Robertson revealing a $4 billion hole in National's economic plan.

 The error means National's debt repayment plans have been changed, It now plans to have debt down to 36% of gross domestic product by 2034, instead of the 35% it promised on Friday.